spree-contrib/spree_jmeter/README.md

 Spree JMeter Benchmarks
 =======================

-Spree's performance tests have been designed to show the impact on ["happy users"](https://help.ninefold.com/entries/22413845-Apdex-to-Measure-User-Satisfaction) as different platforms scale.

 We wanted to release them so you can reproduce what we did and run your own tests.

 Running the Tests